Library Open – Limited Hours

 About the Library

-The Library’s operating budget for FY17-18 is $6,743,969.
+The Library’s current and past operating budgets and completed audits are available on the Budget and Planning page.
 Funding sources are monies appropriated through Cook County property taxes, state personal property replacement taxes, state grants, interest, gifts, fines and fees for service.
 Taxes are levied for:

 - Corporate purposes (general operating expenditures)